Best women’s activewear brands for achieving your New Year’s Resolutions

 It’s fitting that the work of British print designer Ed Curtis has been picked up by a fitness brand; after all, he works in a physical and active way.
 ‘My work is process-based and manual, created without any technology involved,’ he explains.
 Curtis’ hands-on approach has most recently been applied to a line of active wear by Lululemon: sweat-wicking high rise leggings, sports bras, running shorts and accessories, including a printed towel, scrunchie and reversible bucket hat, feature his energetic graphics.
 Curtis custom developed a print that gave the appearance of speed by applying paint to paper with rapidity, resulting in a motion-blurred kaleidoscope of blue, pink and yellow.
 Dynamic black and grey zigzags, plus cerise and black marbling also feature.
 Catch them if you can.

-If anything’s going get us moving and grooving in January, it’s London-based accessories and swimwear label Prism’s Prism² collection.
+If anything’s going get us moving during the summer season, it’s London-based accessories and swimwear label Prism’s Prism² collection.
 The brand’s offering of seamless separates are multifunctional, and can be worn to work out, swim or simply lounge around.
 Chlorine-and-heat-resistant, quick-dry, stretchy and supportive, the 3D-knitted pieces – which originally launched last year – are now available in a range of new tones, including olive, dusty pink and slate grey, and include crop tops, leggings, racer back vests and spaghetti strap one-pieces.
 Going for your morning stroll or settling down to stretch has never looked (or felt) so good.